thuannguyen88/IT-Crowd-iGive/README.md

   - Every day I felt I was learning so much
   - Got a taste of what it's like to work in a high-performance tech team and had plenty fun in the process
   - Coding is only part of making a great application, developing is a team sport

-For our School of Code final project, we created iGive, a community focused food giving app to help reduce food waste in the local community.

 ## Live Site